Compassion/DemandPlanning/readme.md

 ## Things to do

-- __Need to get the JSON updating week on week.
+- ~~Need to get the JSON updating week on week.
 Haven't done that yet.
-Basically it needs to remove the most recently passed week and add a new blank week.__ *DONE*
+Basically it needs to remove the most recently passed week and add a new blank week.~~ *DONE*
-- __Clean up the weekly demands section of the JSON.
+- ~~Clean up the weekly demands section of the JSON.
 I coded it a bit too hastily and added an extra unnecessary level of array.
-Will sort that out as soon as possible.__ *DONE*
+Will sort that out as soon as possible.~~ *DONE*
 - Refactor Javascript.
 This is pretty messay at the moment and needs to be cleaned up.
 It was built with haste.
-- Set up the post to HQ.
+- Set up the post to GMC.
 - Robustly test.

 ## Requirements